 Do service dogs fly for free on Alaska Airlines?

-All service dogs that meet the Alaska Airlines requirements fly free.
+All service dogs, including psychiatric service dogs, that meet the Alaska Airlines requirements fly free.

 Does Alaska Airlines allow ESA dogs?